-- Register the creation, modification, and cancellation of the personal data banks at the National Data Protection Registry. - Obtain the personal data owner's prior, informed, express and categorical consent to process them. - Establish a privacy policy guaranteeing the data subjects' right of information, including the disclosure of any cross-border transfer of data. - > Establish a simple procedure guaranteeing, e.g., the right of access, the rights to accuracy and erasure, and the right to object. - Adopt the security measures necessary to prevent any processing contrary to the LPDP or its regulation, including falsifying, losing and changing information, intentionally or not, whether the risks stem from human action or the technical means used.
+- Register the creation, modification and cancellation of the personal data banks at the National Data Protection Registry. - Obtain the personal data owner's prior, informed, express and categorical consent to process them. - Establish a privacy policy guaranteeing the data subjects' right of information, including the existence of the data bank, disclosure of any cross-border transfer of data, and the purpose and intended uses. - Establish a simple procedure guaranteeing, e.g., the right of access, the rights to accuracy and erasure, and the right to object. - Adopt the security measures necessary to prevent any processing contrary to the LPDP or its regulation, including falsifying, losing and changing information, intentionally or not, whether the risks stem from human action or the technical means used.